 WARG will appoint team leaders or co-ordinators for the working bee to ensure everyone goes home safely – these person/s will be identified to you on the day, please follow their instructions.

-The repeater site is on private land, and prior permission is required for access.
+The Cataby repeater site is on private farmland, and prior permission is required for access.
 No entry for pets or other animals.
 Leave all gates as found, and take care not to disturb livestock, damage any crop or contaminate water supplies (eg: no hand washing in stock troughs or similar).
 Even though it is a lower risk time of year, fire precautions should also be taken.
 All rubbish and waste items must be removed from the site at the conclusion of the works.

+Cataby is located some two hours north of Perth.
+Those attending the site need to have adequate fuel for the journey to & from, and ensure their vehicles are in good order and suitable for country driving, including gravel roads.
 The repeater site itself is not readily accessible by 2WD vehicle.
 Therefore arrangements will need to be made with the working team beforehand so everyone has suitable transport from the base of the hill to the site if required.

-The site is unattended, with no toilets or other facilities of any kind.
+The site is unattended, with no mains power connected, and no toilets or other facilities of any kind.
 It is your responsibility to bring with you everything you will need for the day, including food, and water for drinking & washing, etc. There is little indoor space to shelter from the elements, so hats, sunglasses & sunscreen, or rain wear etc should be carried, depending on the weather forecasts.
 Other personal protective equipment (PPE) such as boots, hardhat, gloves, safety glasses, earplugs etc may be required, depending on the work we are doing – if you have your own PPE, please bring it along.
 Likewise bring a first aid kit if you have one, although some first aid supplies will be available on site.